quinnlue/LLM/README.md

 **Prompt 2:**
 ```
-Write me a short story about aliens.
+Write me a short story about alien abduction.
 ```

 **Hyperparameters:**